Introduction

 Ethics

 Cacao beans, the main ingredient in chocolate, are often associated with ethical concerns related to fair trade and sustainable farming practices.
+The cocoa industry has had a long reputation for inhumane working conditions.
 Particularly, issues of child labor and environmental impact have been raised in the cocoa industry.

 Cocoa vs Cacao

+As much as an estimated 60% of the original antioxidant content can be lost through typical cocoa processing.
 Generally, the less processed the cocoa, the more health benefits it will have, but it may also have a more bitter taste.
-For maximimum health benefits, cacao is the way to go, but for most people, natural cocoa is a good balance of taste and nutrition.
+For maximum health benefits, cacao is the way to go, but for most people, natural cocoa is a good balance of taste and nutrition.

 What About Carob?

-Notably though, carob doesn't contain any caffeine or theobromine, both of which are found in cocoa and act as stimilant boost.
+Notably though, carob doesn't contain any caffeine or theobromine, both of which are found in cocoa, and act as stimulant boost.
 So carob can be a good option for those who are sensitive to stimulants, or for those looking to enjoy a chocolate treat after dinner without worrying about being kept up at night.

-As mentioned though, carob is noticably slightly sweet.
-If you were to simply combine carob powder with coconut oil (like I did in my Chocolate Free Chocolate), you would end up with a bittersweet chocolate bar that would closely resemble a 75% dark chocolate instead of 100% cocoa powder.
-This is because carob contains more sugar than cocoa, which is why it has a sweeter taste.
+As mentioned though, carob is noticeably slightly sweet.
+If you were to simply combine carob powder with coconut oil (like I did in my Chocolate Free Chocolate), you would end up with a bittersweet chocolate bar that would closely resemble a 75% dark chocolate instead of 100% made with cocoa powder.
+This is because carob powder contains more sugar than cocoa powder, which is why it has a sweeter taste.

-For some other recipes with carob, check out my Roasted Hazelnut Nutella (SF), Carob Pecan Butter Bars, and Single Serving Quick Nutella.
+For some other recipes with carob, check out my Roasted Hazelnut Nutella, Carob Pecan Butter Bars, Single Serving Quick Nutella, and Carob Peanut Bars.
 Or just simply swap cocoa powder for carob at a 1:1 ratio in any of your favorite recipes.

 Conclusion